zigasancin/wordpress-optimization-toolbox/plugins/redis-cache/readme.txt

   * `WP_REDIS_RETRY_INTERVAL` (default: _not set_)

-	  Amount of time in miliseconds to retry a failed connection attempt.
+	  Amount of time in milliseconds to retry a failed connection attempt.

 == Configuration Parameters ==